What is Alternative Dispute Resolution?

 Every state has enacted laws that provide an alternative to litigation for conflict resolution.
 Some common ADR processes include:

-In a financial ENE, a neutral third party with expertise in a subject matter reviews and evaluates the opposing parties’ claims.
-In a social ENE, one involving custody and parenting time, there are two neutral third parties, a male and female, with expertise in family law.
-The neutral(s) get involved after a case is filed, but before the formal discovery process begins.
+In a financial ENE, one neutral third party with subject matter expertise in the financial or property issue reviews and evaluates the opposing parties’ claims.
+In a social ENE, there are two neutral third parties, a male and female, with expertise in family law.
+The neutral(s) get involved after a case is filed but before the formal discovery process begins.

 The financial neutral assesses the opposing parties’ strengths and weaknesses, gives an opinion on settlement value, and informs the parties on how they can expect a judge to rule in their case.
 The social neutrals also assess the parties’ statements using a “best interests” analysis and give an opinion on what the court will likely do with legal and physical custody and a parenting time schedule.
 They can also recommend communication options for the parents, suggest therapeutic interventions, and address holiday and vacation parenting time.

-In light of these kinds of assessments, many parties are able to negotiate and resolve the dispute before going to a formal trial.
+In light of ENE assessments, many parties are able to negotiate and resolve the dispute before going to a formal trial.

 “What happens in arbitration looks almost exactly like what happens in a courtroom, except it’s an arbitrator who’s a private person hired by the parties instead of a judge, it’s usually in a conference room or Zoom virtual room rather than a courtroom—and there’s no robe,” says Mealey-Lohmann.

 “An arbitration generally goes like this: The arbitrator will meet with the attorneys prior to the arbitration hearing to discuss all the details for the hearing.
-This pre-arbitration scheduling conference and the arbitration hearing itself looks very much like what would happen in court.
-Prior to the start of the arbitration, both parties generally present a list of witnesses and documents that will be used at the hearing to each other and the arbitrator.
+This pre-arbitration scheduling conference and the arbitration hearing itself look very much like what would happen in court.
+Prior to the start of the arbitration, both parties generally present a list of witnesses and documents that will be used at the hearing to each other and the arbitrator,” Mealey-Lohmann explains.

 How Long Does an Arbitration Session Take?